Table of contents

 Poverty focus and other policy objectives

-Allocated 8.9% of its bilateral ODA (USD 11.1 million) to core poverty-reducing sectors as defined by Sustainable Development Goal (SDG) 1.a.1.
-This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation) and development food aid.
-In addition, 1% of bilateral ODA (USD 1.2 million) went to social protection support.
+Allocated 0.2% of its bilateral ODA (USD 0.2 million) to core poverty-reducing sectors as defined by Sustainable Development Goal (SDG) 1.a.1.
+This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation, multisector aid for basic social services) and development food aid.
+In addition, 0.2% of bilateral ODA (USD 0.2 million) went to social protection support.
+Learn more by exploring the Reducing poverty and inequalities through ODA data explainer.

-Committed USD 4.7 million (6.2% of its bilateral allocable ODA) to address the immediate or underlying determinants of malnutrition in developing countries across a variety of sectors, such as emergency response; education; and agriculture, forestry and fishing.
+Committed USD 4.3 million (5.3% of its bilateral allocable ODA) to address the immediate or underlying determinants of malnutrition in developing countries across a variety of sectors, such as reconstruction relief and rehabilitation, emergency response, and unallocated/unspecified.

-Rarely seeks exemptions for the payment of local tax and customs duties for ODA-funded goods and services.
-It does not have a general policy and does not make information available on the OECD Digital Transparency Hub on the Tax Treatment of ODA.
+Committed USD 0 million (0% of its bilateral allocable ODA) to the mobilisation of domestic resources in developing countries.
+Regarding the payment of local tax and customs duties for ODA-funded goods and services, Lithuania rarely seeks exemptions.
+It does not have a general policy nor does it make information available on the OECD Digital Transparency Hub on the Tax Treatment of ODA.

-Committed USD 5.1 million (6.7% of its bilateral allocable ODA) to promote aid for trade and improve developing countries’ trade performance and integration into the world economy in 2023.
+Committed USD 2.4 million (2.9% of its bilateral allocable ODA) to promote aid for trade and improve developing countries’ trade performance and integration into the world economy in 2024.
+Learn more by exploring the Aid for Trade dashboard.

 Mobilised private finance

 Copy link to Mobilised private financeLithuania uses leveraging mechanisms to mobilise private finance for sustainable development.
-In 2023, Lithuania’s Ministry of Environment mobilised USD 2.3 million from the private sector through simple co‑financing.
+In 2024, Lithuania’s Ministry of Environment mobilised USD 1.6 million from the private sector through simple co‑financing.
+This constituted a 31.3% decrease compared to 2023.

-Private finance mobilised by Lithuania in 2022-23 targeted middle-income countries only.
+Private finance mobilised by Lithuania in 2023-2024 mainly targeted middle-income countries, representing 100% of its total mobilised.

 Institutional set-up